 Is an MP4 file better than an MP3?
 Should you stop using MP3s?
 And what exactly are the differences anyway?
-All excellent questions, which we will endeavor to answer using as little geek-speak as possible.
+All excellent questions, which we will strive to answer using as little geek-speak as possible.

 What is an MP3?

 Before we can tackle the differences between MP3 and MP4, let’s do a quick recap on what an MP3 file is, and how it is used.
 MP3 is a short-form for MPEG-1 Audio Layer 3.
 It was developed to give us a way to store audio information in digital form, but with a smaller file size than the format used by CDs at the time.
 MP3s do this using a psychological trick: They start by taking an original, uncompressed digital audio file (like a track on a CD) and then they selectively remove chunks of data in a way that the human ear is unlikely to notice.
 It’s a process known as “lossy compression” and it’s the same trick used by JPEG files to shrink the size of photos without affecting the key details that make it look as good as the original.
 The same is true for MP3 files: Though they only take up about a tenth of the storage size as a CD audio track, most folks find them to be an acceptable listening experience.

 Are all MP3s the same?